Best Online Stock Brokers in the UK

 What are the Trading Fees?

-eToro charges a commission fee on stock and ETF trades.
-No account inactivity fees are currently charged.
+eToro charges a commission fee on stock and ETF trades. eToro charges inactivity fees of $10 per month if the account has not been used for 12 months.
 (Always check eToro’s website for the latest fee information).

 What Account Types are Available?